LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `coinduction`
 	experimental example of coinductive predicates
-	(requires Logtalk to be run with CxProlog, ECLiPSE, SICStus Prolog, SWI-Prolog, or YAP)
+	(requires Logtalk to be run with CxProlog, ECLiPSe, SICStus Prolog, SWI-Prolog, or YAP)

 - `complements`